reddit/baseplate.go/README.md

 They are excluded from the linter.
 DO NOT EDIT.

-They were generated with thrift compiler 0.13.0 and [`baseplate.thrift`][baseplate.thrift] using command under `internal/`:
+They were generated with [thrift compiler 0.13.0][thrift-version] and [`baseplate.thrift`][baseplate.thrift] using command under `internal/`:

 ```
 thrift --gen go:package_prefix=github.com/reddit/baseplate.go/ path/to/baseplate.thrift
 ```

-They are needed by [`edgecontext`][edgecontext] package.
+They are needed by some of the Baseplate.go packages.
 We did not include `baseplate.thrift` file into this repo to avoid duplications.
 This directory will be regenerated when either thrift compiler or `baseplate.thrift` changed significantly.